AdrianKriger/osm_LoD1_3DCityModel/Good-To-Know.md

 vector - A [snap routine](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DCode.py#L231-L238) reduces the number of vertices within 0.2-m on the osm vector layer.

 <ins>**Precision:**</ins>
-I've chosen to process in Universal Transverse Mercator.
+I've chosen to process in Universal Transverse Mercator 33 South.
 You can choose another [crs](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3Dcput_param.json#L6).
 Be aware a floating-point precision error might arise.

 <ins>**Building Heights:**</ins>
 The osm tag `building:level` is taken as a [proxy for the height of a building](https://wiki.openstreetmap.org/wiki/Key:building:levels).
 The calculation is simply `building:level * 2.8 + 1.3`.
 If a structure does not have a `building:level` tag no LoD1 model is created.
 Vector data is through [&copy; OpenStreetMap contributors](https://www.openstreetmap.org/copyright).
 All data from OpenStreetMap is licensed under the [OpenStreetMap License](https://wiki.osmfoundation.org/wiki/Licence).